homocumulus/homocumulus.github.io/swordquest.md

 ---
 layout: page
-share-title: sword quest prologue
+share-title: sword quest
-share-description: sword quest prologue
+share-description: sword quest
 title: swordquest
 ---
 this is swordquest by tsr